The Honourable: Canada

 In all cases, the governor general of Canada may grant permission to retain the style after they cease to hold office.
 Persons eligible to retain the style include the speaker of the House of Commons (who may already be eligible as a privy councillor), territorial commissioners, and judges of certain courts (e.g., the Supreme Court of Canada).
 The most recent former justice granted such privileges was Frank Iacobucci.

 It is usual for speakers of the House of Commons to be made privy councillors, in which case they keep the style for life.
 A leader of the Official Opposition who has not previously been a cabinet minister may be appointed to the Privy Council, particularly at times of military conflict or other national security crises, so that they may be given security clearance, granting them the style (being the only non-government MP accorded such privilege).
 In the past, certain provincial premiers (e.g., Peter Lougheed, Bill Davis, Joey Smallwood and Tommy Douglas) were elevated to the Privy Council and gained the style, but such practice is rare.

-Members of the House of Commons of Canada and of provincial legislatures refer to each other during proceedings of the house with the courtesy style "honourable member" (or l'honorable député), but their name is not otherwise prefixed with the Honourable (unless they are privy councillors or executive councillors).
+Members of the House of Commons of Canada and of provincial legislatures refer to each other during proceedings of the house with the courtesy style "honourable member" (or l'honorable député) as an option ("member" or député alone are also acceptable), but their name is not otherwise prefixed with the Honourable (unless they are privy councillors or executive councillors).

 Current and former governors general, prime ministers, chief justices of Canada and certain other eminent persons use the style of Right Honourable for life (or le/la très honorable in French).
 This was originally subject to being summoned to the British Privy Council.
 Several early prime ministers were not summoned to the British Privy Council, and hence were styled The Honourable: Alexander Mackenzie, Sir John Abbott and Sir Mackenzie Bowell.

 Members of the Executive Council of Quebec have not used the style The Honourable since 1968 but retain the ability to do so, and are often accorded the honorific in media and by the federal government.